cregecambrin/ToContainer/README.md

 # ToContainer
-SCript for automatic creation of Container class
+Script for automatic creation of Container class